Crave-Trinity/crave-trinity-frontend/README.md

 ### From Humble MVP to Unicorn
-📍 CRAVE will scale from simple B2C to anonymized, population-level, HIPPA-compliant, ETHICAL data analytics (Do No Harm DaaS)
+📍 CRAVE will scale from simple B2C to anonymized, population-level, HIPPA-compliant, ETHICAL data analytics (Do No Harm DaaS) Investors may think there’s no money in cravings management.
+They’re wrong.

+Investors may think there’s no money in cravings management.
+They’re wrong.
+* 💡 In 1-2 years, privacy-first, ethically sourced DaaS will be valuable; the market is shifting to trustworthy data sets.
+- Impulse control isn’t niche—it’s the core of performance, addiction, stress, dopamine loops, and digital overstimulation.

 <p align="center">
     <img src="https://raw.githubusercontent.com/The-Obstacle-Is-The-Way/crave-trinity/main/CravePhone/Resources/Images/high-vision-one-png.png" alt="CRAVE Vision" width="100%"/>